OpenZeppelin/ethernaut/gamedata/descriptions/levels/instances.md

 &nbsp;
 #### 1. Set up MetaMask
 If you don't have it already, install the [MetaMask browser extension](https://metamask.io/) (in Chrome, Firefox, Brave or Opera on your desktop machine).
-Set up the extension's wallet and use the network selector to point to the 'Ropsten test network' in the top left of the extension's interface.
+Set up the extension's wallet and use the network selector to point to the 'Rinkeby test network' in the top left of the extension's interface.

 &nbsp;
 #### 2. Open the browser's console